cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

 Cloudpilot currently supports ROM files for either Palm IIIc, Palm V Palm m515 devices.
 The device is selected automatically based on the ROM.
 For best compatibility use a 4.x ROM.
-On earlier versions the method used by Cloudpilot to inject keystrokes into the virtual device can cause certain apps to run too fast while the screen is touched (most notably Lemmings).

 You can find a collection of suitable ROM files
 [on PalmDB](https://palmdb.net/app/palm-roms-complete).